section-engineering-education/engineering-education/articles/getting-started-with-container-as-a-service/index.md

 ### What is Container as a Service (CaaS)
 Tasks such as configuring, uploading, scaling, and migrating containers in cloud environments usually become overwhelming, more so when performed on a significant scale level.

-For this reason, a cloud-based service model, CaaS, is available to help software developers and IT practitioners run their routine tasks with ease.
+For this reason, a cloud-based service model, CaaS, is available to help software developers and IT practitioners run their routine tasks easily.
 With containerized applications being on the rise, major cloud vendors had to offer this container infrastructure and management as a service model.

 [Container as a Service](https://www.atlassian.com/continuous-delivery/microservices/containers-as-a-service) is an automated hosting and deployment platform for containerized applications.
 With CaaS in place, DevOps teams can scale, run, manage, and organize containers and container-based applications without worrying about the underlying infrastructure upon which cloud containers is it running on.